Comparison3 min read

 Engine and powertrain

 Honda sticks with a naturally aspirated 3.5-liter V6 in the Pilot.
-It's smooth, predictable, and punchy enough that you rarely notice the 285 hp spec — you just notice it moves.
-Toyota switched to a turbocharged 2.4-liter four-cylinder for the current Highlander.
-It makes 265 hp and plenty of low-end torque, but at highway speeds it sounds less refined than the Pilot's V6 when you press hard.
-Day to day you won't care.
-On a loaded mountain pass, the Pilot feels more at home.
+It's smooth, predictable, and punchy enough that you stop noticing the 285-hp number and just notice it moves.
+Toyota switched the Highlander to a turbo 2.4-liter four — 265 hp and plenty of low-end torque, but it sounds less refined than the Pilot's V6 when you really lean on it.
+Day to day you won't care; on a loaded mountain pass, the Pilot feels more at home, and I'd take it there.

-AWD comes standard on all Pilot trims.
-Toyota charges class="relative z-10",700 extra on the XLE to add it.
-That's a meaningful difference if you live somewhere winter is real.
+AWD is standard on every Pilot.
+Toyota charges class="relative z-10",700 for it on the XLE — a meaningful difference if winter is real where you live.

-Neither SUV comes in a hybrid in the 2026 model year in this class at the base trims, but Toyota's Highlander Hybrid is available from $50,000 if efficiency is the priority, returning 36 city / 35 hwy.
-Honda doesn't offer a Pilot Hybrid.
+Neither offers a hybrid at the base trims in this class for 2026, but Toyota's Highlander Hybrid is available from $50,000 if efficiency is the priority (36 city / 35 hwy).
+Honda has no Pilot Hybrid.

 Interior space

-This is where the Pilot wins clearly.
-The third row is actually usable by adults.
-Thirty-two inches of legroom means teenagers won't complain (much).
-The Highlander's third row is fine for kids.
-Adults on any trip longer than 20 minutes will want out.
+This is where the Pilot wins clearly, and it's the reason I steer big families toward it.
+Its third row is genuinely usable by adults — 32 inches of legroom means teenagers won't complain (much).
+The Highlander's third row is fine for kids; adults on any trip over 20 minutes will want out.

-Cargo behind the third row: Pilot gets 16.5 cu ft, Highlander gets 16.0 cu ft.
-Close enough to ignore.
-The gap opens up when you fold seats.
-The Pilot's flat-folding second row and large opening create 109 cu ft total.
-The Highlander's seat track geometry leaves dead space and maxes at 84 cu ft.
-For Costco runs and camping trips, the Pilot hauls more.
+Behind the third row it's close — Pilot 16.5 cu ft, Highlander 16.0 — but the gap blows open when you fold seats.
+The Pilot's flat-folding second row and big opening yield 109 cu ft; the Highlander's seat geometry leaves dead space and maxes at 84.
+For Costco runs and camping, the Pilot just hauls more.

 Both cabins are logical and well-built.
-The Pilot's 9-inch touchscreen runs Honda's latest software, which has improved considerably from the infuriating systems of three years ago.
-Toyota's 12.3-inch screen on the XLE is bright and responsive.
-Neither will frustrate a normal user.
+The Pilot's 9-inch screen runs Honda's much-improved software, and the Highlander XLE's 12.3-inch screen is bright and responsive.
+Neither will frustrate a normal person.

 Reliability and ownership costs

-Toyota's long-term reliability reputation is the Highlander's strongest selling point.
-The Highlander consistently sits at or near the top of owner satisfaction surveys in this segment.
-The turbo-four engine is newer and has less long-term data than Honda's V6, but early indicators are solid.
+Toyota's long-term reliability reputation is the Highlander's strongest card — it sits at or near the top of owner-satisfaction surveys in this class.
+The turbo-four is newer with less long-term data than Honda's V6, but early signs are solid.

 Price and value

-Comparing like-for-like trim levels, the Highlander XLE undercuts the Pilot EX-L by about $800 before adding AWD.
-Add the class="relative z-10",700 AWD option to the Highlander and the Pilot is actually cheaper.
-In states where winter matters, the Pilot's standard AWD gives it a real value edge.
+Like-for-like, the Highlander XLE undercuts the Pilot EX-L by about $800 — until you add the class="relative z-10",700 AWD, at which point the Pilot is actually cheaper.
+In snow country, the Pilot's standard AWD is a genuine value edge.

 Trim comparisonPilotHighlander